-We listen to consumers to understand their needs and expectations through market research, social media, direct feedback and sales data.
 We engage with employees regularly through local and global 'Town Hall' meetings, functional webcasts and leadership events.
 We also act on our employees' views and feedback through an annual global engagement survey - see page 29.
 During Covid-19, we also held further pulse surveys.
 Dariusz Kucz, a Non Executive Director, is our employee engagement champion, with a specific mandate to ensure the Board hears and understands the employee voice.